Dropshipping tools

 Both e-commerce sites have specific features that distinguish them from each other.
 Below we will provide a detailed comparison of these features to help you make the best choice.

 When choosing an e-commerce platform, pricing is one of the first criteria to consider.
-Let's take a look at the pricing of these two platforms:
+Let's take a look at the prices of these two platforms:

-The platform offers a 3-day free trial and 5 pricing plans:
+The platform offers a 3-day free trial and 5 price plans:

 {{2-shopify-vs-amazon="/cms-component-links/cms-tableau-2-colonnes"}}